 - The unit must be charged at a fixed speed setting.
-For this purpose the thermostat needs to be wired and powered prior to charging. - The air conditioner is factory charged for field installed lines 15 ft. in length with the matching indoor equipment.
+For this purpose the thermostat needs to be wired and powered prior to charging. - The heat pump is factory charged for field installed lines 15 ft. in length with the matching indoor equipment.
 Adjustments to the refrigerant charge will be required for other length and tube sizes.
 For lines longer than 15 ft with a 3/8" OD liquid line, add 0.52 oz. per ft.
 See Table 4 (page 5). - Small variations in the temperatures and pressures are normal due to differences in the installation. - Large variations in the temperatures and pressures could indicate incorrect charge or another problem with a component in the system.

 The preferred method of charging is by weighing in the additional refrigerant required.
-If a charging scale is not available, the next preferred charging method would be to use the sub-cooling method.
-After weighing in extra charge, the subcooling values should be measured to confirm proper charge.
+If a charging scale is not available, the next preferred charging method would be to use the sub-cooling method in cooling mode.